 The most famous coffee stall was at La Pau Sat – the famous eat street of Singapore.

 Now, of course, Ya Kun is a big brand with franchise operations in most of South East Asia.

-A typical breakfast spread would have – two charcoal grilled or toasted thick slices of bread.
-Sandwiched between them is the generous helping of butter and jam.
+A typical breakfast spread would have – two charcoal-grilled or toasted thick slices of bread.
+Sandwiched between them is a generous helping of butter and jam.
 This combination makes it a sweet and salty combo – something that I am not too fond of.
 I quite enjoyed the toast with either the butter or the Kaya jam.
 Some people even add a pinch of sugar to the toast.

 A part of Culture

 Now that I know them well, they are my first stop at the Changi Airport itself.

 In fact, I saw a whole range of memorabilia at Changi Airport showcasing the Kopi & Teh as part of their culture.